FrancescoFabiano/SOFAI-x-Planning/README.md

 #### FastDownward -- System 2 for Classical Planning
 This part of the process is completely addressed by <https://www.fast-downward.org/ObtainingAndRunningFastDownward>.

+#### LPG -- System 2 for Classical Planning
+This part of the process is completely addressed by <https://lpg.unibs.it/lpg/>.

 #### PDKB -- System 2 for Epistemic Planning
 This part of the process is completely addressed by <https://github.com/QuMuLab/pdkb-planning>.